Hereaj/worklog/README.md

 - **EDSO workout calendar:** application for coaches to manage programs and assign workouts to clients.
 Supports full CRUD operations for tracking workouts.

 ## Workflow Highlights
-- Used agent tools, Lovable and Replit, concurrently to optimize both front end and back end development.
+- Used agent tools, Lovable and Replit, concurrently to optimize both frontend and backend development.
 - Developed detailed plans with Codex and iterated on improvements.
 - Implemented solutions, fixed problems, and debugged tests with AI assistance.
 - Finalized the class attendance feature and introduced biometric login for the mobile app.